 Communication cannot be an afterthought, or passed off to someone else or to a specific department.
 Working to implement changes requires an effort by all leaders and employees to focus on great communication.
 If employees are effectively communicating their fears to co-workers and leaders within the company, those concerns can be addressed and calmed through more communication.

-In a cleaning business, employees may not get to see or speak to management in person as often as other employees from other industries can.
+In a commercial cleaning business, employees may not get to see or speak to management in person as often as other employees from other industries can.
 Software like CleanTelligent can help facilitate communication for cleaning businesses.

 Tip #3 — Know How Transitions Work and Have Realistic Expectations